TiagoMaiaL/cs193p-SwiftUI/assignment-2/README.md

 #### Notes:
 - All required tasks were developed
 - The business logic is covered by unit tests
-- The extra credit work was not addressed
+- The extra credit assignments 1, 2, and 3 were developed (search for "Extra-credit" in the source code)